Hear What People Are Really Saying

 Acknowledgement can be something as simple as a nod of the head or a simple "uh huh."
 You aren't necessarily agreeing with the person, you are simply indicating that you are listening.
 Using body language and other signs to acknowledge you are listening can also help you to pay attention.

-Try to respond to the speaker in a way that will encourage him to continue speaking, so that you can get the information that you need.
+Try to respond to the speaker in a way that will encourage them to continue speaking, so that you can get the information that you need.
 While nodding and "uh huhing" says you're interested, an occasional question or comment to recap what has been said also communicates that you are listening and understanding his message.

 Be aware that active listening can give others the impression that you agree with them even if you don't.
 It’s also important to avoid using active listening as a checklist of actions to follow, rather than really listening.
 It may help to practice Mindful Listening if you find that you lose focus regularly.